CN0185: A Novel Analog-to-Analog Isolator Using an Isolated Sigma-Delta Modulator, Isolated DC-to-DC Converter, and Active Filter

 Device Drivers

-Software, such as C code and/or FPGA code, used to communicate with a component's digital interface.
+Software such as C code and/or FPGA code, used to communicate with component's digital interface.

 The circuit shown in Figure 1 is a complete low cost implementation of an analog-to-analog isolator.
 The circuit provides isolation of 2500 V rms (1 minute per UL 1577).

-The circuit is based on the AD7400A, a second order, sigmadelta modulator with a digitally isolated 1-bit data stream output.
-The isolated analog signal is recovered with a fourthorder active filter based on the dual, low noise, rail-to-rail AD8646 op amp.
+The circuit is based on the AD7400A, a second-order, sigma-delta (Σ-Δ) modulator with a digitally isolated 1-bit data stream output.
+The isolated analog signal is recovered with a fourth-order active filter based on the dual, low noise, rail-to-rail AD8646 op amp.
 With the ADuM5000 as the power supply for the isolated side, the two sides are completely isolated and use only one power supply for the system.
 The circuit has 0.05% linearity and benefits from the noise shaping provided by the modulator of the AD7400A and the analog filter.
-The circuit’s applications include motor control and shunt current monitoring, and it is a good alternative to isolation systems based on opto-isolators.
+The applications of the circuit include motor control and shunt current monitoring, and the circuit is also a good alternative to isolation systems based on optoisolators.

 Figure 1.
 Analog Isolator using AD7400A (Simplified Schematic: All Connections and Decoupling Not Shown)

 A block diagram of the circuit is shown in Figure 1.
-The analog input is sampled at 10 MSPS by the AD7400A sigma-delta modulator.
-The 22 Ω resistors and the 0.1 μF capacitor form a differential input noise reduction filter with a cutoff frequency of 145 kHz.
+The analog input is sampled at 10 MSPS by the AD7400A Σ-Δ modulator.
+The 22 Ω resistors and 0.1 μF capacitor form a differential input noise reduction filter with a cutoff frequency of 145 kHz.
 The output of the AD7400A is an isolated 1-bit data stream.
-The quantization noise is shaped by a second-order sigma-delta modulator, which shifts the noise to the higher frequencies (see Tutorial MT-022).
+The quantization noise is shaped by a second-order Σ-Δ modulator, which shifts the noise to the higher frequencies (see the MT-022 Tutorial).

-The ADuM5000 is an isolated dc-to-dc converter based on Analog Devices iCoupler® technology.
+The ADuM5000 is an isolated dc-to-dc converter based on Analog Devices, Inc., iCoupler® technology.
 It is used for the power supply to the isolated side of the circuit containing the AD7400A.
-The isoPower® technology uses high frequency switching elements to transfer power through a chip-scale transformer.
+The isoPower® technology of the ADuM5000 uses high frequency switching elements to transfer power through a chip-scale transformer.

-The circuit must be constructed on a multilayer PC board with a large area ground plane.
-Proper layout, grounding, and decoupling techniques must be used to achieve optimum performance (see Tutorial MT-031, Grounding Data Converters and Solving the Mystery of "AGND" and "DGND," Tutorial MT-101, Decoupling Techniques, and the ADuC7060/ ADuC7061 Evaluation Board layout).
-Special care must be taken in the printed circuit board (PCB) layout to meet emissions standards and isolation requirements between the two isolated sides.
-(See Application Note AN-0971.)
+The circuit must be constructed on a multilayer printed circuit board (PCB) with a large area ground plane.
+Proper layout, grounding, and decoupling techniques must be used to achieve optimum performance (see the MT-031 Tutorial, Grounding Data Converters and Solving the Mystery of "AGND" and "DGND," the MT-101 Tutorial, Decoupling Techniques, and the ADuC7060/ADuC7061 evaluation board layout).
+Ensure that the PCB layout meets the emissions standards and isolation requirements between the two isolated sides (see the AN-0971 Application Note).

-In order not to overdrive the AD8646, the input signal should be lower than the power supply of AD8646, which is 5 V. The output of the AD7400A is a stream of 1's and 0's with an amplitude equal to the AD7400A VDD2 supply voltage.
+In order not to overdrive the AD8646, the input signal must be lower than the power supply (5 V).
+The output of the AD7400A is a stream of 1s and 0s with an amplitude equal to the AD7400A VDD2 supply voltage.
 Therefore, the VDD2 digital supply is 3.3 V supplied by the ADP121 linear regulator.
-Alternatively, if a 5 V supply is used for VDD2, the digital output signal should be attenuated before connecting to the active filter.
-In either case, the supply should be well regulated because the final analog output is directlyproportional to VDD2.
+Alternatively, if a 5 V supply is used for VDD2, attenuate the digital output signal before connecting to the active filter.
+In either case, well regulate the supply because the final analog output is directly proportional to VDD2.

 The 5 V supply for the circuit in Figure 1 is supplied from an ADP3301 5 V linear regulator, which accepts an input voltage of 5.5 V to 12 V.